ky-koz/cSharp.NETProjects/README.md

 ### New ProductionPhotos Class
 Each production will have a primary image as part of the Production class, but there needs to be an additional database to store all related images of that Production.

-Created a new class for the ProductionPhotos, added the DbSet to the Identity Models, created a controller and scaffoled the basic views.
+Created a new class for the ProductionPhotos, added the DbSet to the Identity Models, created a controller and scaffolded the basic views.
 Used the Production table to assign a productionId to the ProductionPhotos table.
 Create view utilizes the ImageUploader helper to convert and add the photo as a byte array.
 The Index displays the list of entries in the ProductionPhotos table and a thumbnail of the image by utilizing the helper.
 Productions were formatted as a dropdown selection in the Create and Edit Views.

 ProductionPhotosController.cs
 ```